Wei1234c/Broccoli/notebooks/demo/Broccoli_readme_en.md

   - If you faced CPU-bound problems, performance of ESP32 cluster is not as good as multi-processes on multi-core CPUs.
   - If you faced IO-bound problems, performance of ESP32 cluster is not as good as multi-threads on multicore CPUs.
 - Advantages
-  - However:
+  - However, if you need to:
-    - if you need to deal with problems of geographically dispersed nature, such as large-area / scattered data points, or
+    - deal with problems of geographically dispersed nature, such as large-area / scattered data points, or
-    - you need to squeeze a controller into a tiny space, for example a toaster, or
+    - squeeze a controller into a tiny space, for example a toaster, or
-    - you want to coordinate a system's parts which are separated far away, for example a robot a mile wide, a mile long.
+    - coordinate a system with parts separated far away, for example a robot a mile wide, a mile long.

     with the low cost and flexibility of deploying, ESP32 is preferable than an ordinary PC or Raspberry Pi.